 Aged 18 - 30 and unemployed or working fewer than 16 hours a week AND have a business idea you want to explore (such as dog grooming, dog walking, boarding cattery, dog training, pet shop owner, pet sitting, dog boarding, etc): Click here to apply for the Princes Trust Enterprise Programme Grant.

-Loans through PCDL are available for the Advanced Canine Behaviour Diploma course, African Wildlife Studies Diploma course, the Animal Nursing Assistant Course and the Veterinary Care Assistant Diploma course.
+Loans through PCDL are available for the Advanced Canine Behaviour Diploma course, the Animal Nursing Assistant Course , the ABC Awards Level 3 Diploma in Hydrotherapy for Small Animals, the African Wildlife Studies Diploma course and the Veterinary Care Assistant Diploma course.